VMLVaske/devops-challenge/README.md

 - Go 1.22 or later
 - Docker
-- AWS CLI and CDK
+- AWS CLI and CDK v2
 - kubectl
+- Helm

 ### Running the APIs Locally